 |Native Hawaiian and Other Pacific Islander-owned firms||

-For health reasons, these past two years Norma has stopped attending her longstanding weekly ladies groups meetings and luncheons and Saturday outings with a friend to shopping malls.
+For health reasons, these past two years Norma has stopped attending her longstanding weekly ladies groups meetings, luncheons, and Saturday outings with a friend to shopping malls.
 An additional reason–the e-commerce revolution is seriously impacting commercial real estate and creating the death of shopping malls.

 The Boling’s no longer cook so they order in or visit one of several chain food restaurants just a mile away.
-Family take them to their weekly doctor visits that always includes brief shopping for staples and dining out.
-Family maintain the upkeep of their home and yard.
+The family takes them to their weekly doctor visits that always includes brief shopping for staples and dining out.
+The family maintains the upkeep of their home and yard.
 Though diabetic, they keep chocolates and ice cream in good supply.
 Their two dogs are their babies and add greatly to their quality of life.
-They are thrilled about and love their two-year-old great-great grandchildren.
+They are thrilled about and love their two-year-old great-great-grandchildren.
 Their faces light up and their moods are lifted with every visit.